robin-raymond/zax.io/basics.md

 // import the module system types into the global namespace
 :: import Module.System.Types

-unknown : Unknown   // used as a generic pointer type to an unknown type nothing : Nothing   // used as a generic type instance of nothing void : Void         // an alias of the Unknown type boolean : Boolean   // A value representing true of false
+unknown : Unknown   // used as a generic pointer type to an `Unknown` type nothing : Nothing   // used as a generic type instance of `Nothing` void : Void         // an alias of the `Unknown` type boolean : Boolean   // A value representing `true` or `false` literals

-// aliased or templated signed integers to the appropriate fixed size equivalent char : Char         // Signed value representing the size of a
+// aliased or templated signed integers to the appropriate fixed size equivalent char : Char         // Signed value representing the size of a single string
-                    // single string character (minimum 8 bits) wchar : WChar       // Signed value representing the size of a
+                    // character (minimum 8 bits)
+wchar : WChar       // Signed value representing the size of a wide string
-                    // wide string character (minimum 32 bits) small : Small       // Small is a signed value of the smallest cpu type
+                    // character (minimum 32 bits)
+small : Small       // Small is a signed value of the smallest cpu type
                     // (minimum 8 bits)
 short : Short       // Short is a signed value of a smaller cpu type
                     // (minimum 16 bits)
 integer : Integer   // Integer is a signed value of the fastest cpu type
                     // (minimum 16 bits, 32/64 is typical)
-long : Long         // Integer is a signed value of the natural longest cpu type
+long : Long         // Long is a signed value of the natural longest cpu type
                     // (minimum 32 bits)
-longest : Longest   // Integer is a signed value of the largest cpu type
+longest : Longest   // Longest is a signed value of the largest cpu type
                     // (minimum 64 bits)

 // unsigned versions of the signed integers